PlexTrac-Labs/parser-prism-report-xlsx/README.md

 ## CSV with Data to Import
 In the `config.yaml` file you should add the file path to the CSV with data you're trying to import.

-## Header Mapping CSV
-To import a CSV with data, you must create a mapping to tell the script where the data for each column should go in Plextrac.
-1. Make a copy of the csv file with the data you want to import.
-2. Rename the copy to `header_mapping.csv`.
-If you choose a different file name you will need to update the `csv_headers_file_path` value in the `config.yaml` file.
-3. Open the `header_mapping.csv` and delete all rows except the header row.
-4. In the second row, for each column you want to import, add a location key.

-See [Location Key List.ods](https://github.com/pgreen-ptrac/general-csv-import/files/10413417/Location.Key.List.ods) for list of available keys and descriptions.

-5. Move this file to the main directory where you cloned this repo.
-If you place it in a different directory you will need to update the `csv_headers_file_path` value in the `config.yaml` file.

 ## Credentials
 In the `config.yaml` file you should add the full URL to your instance of Plextrac.